What is a contextual offer?

-You may receive a contextual offer for one of the following reasons:
+You may be eligible for a contextual offer if one of the following statements applies to you.

-You have attended an aspiring school or college
+You have attended an aspiring state school or college

-You will be eligible for a contextual offer if you are applying from an aspiring state school or college.
+You will be eligible for a contextual offer if you are applying from an aspiring state school or college, which we define as:

-In England, we define aspiring state schools and colleges as those which fall in the bottom 40 per cent for either:
+schools in the bottom 40 per cent for either:

 - progression to higher education, or

-- average attainment in A-levels, International Baccalaureate, Pre-U and Extended Projects qualifications.
+- average attainment in A-levels, International Baccalaureate, Pre-U and Extended Projects qualifications (England)

-- average attainment in A-levels or any equivalent qualifications.
+- average attainment in A-levels or any equivalent qualifications (Wales)

-If you are currently attending school, you must apply through a school or college in one of the below lists to be eligible:
+If you are currently attending school and applying between September 2019 and June 2021, you must apply through a school or college listed in one of the lists via the link below to be eligible.

 We use the 'applying from' school code or the education history on your UCAS form to determine the school or college you have attended, so you must ensure these are correct when you apply.